-The Call is a short ethnographic fictional film set in the early 1960's on the steps of the Fisher Fine Arts Library at the University of Pennsylvania.
-It imagines a quiet convergence between my mother—a young nursing student from Iloilo, Philippines and composer Maryanne Amacher, who was studying composition with Karlheinz Stockhausen at the time.
+The Call , a short ethnographic fictional film is set in the 1960's on the steps of the Fisher Fine Arts Library, University of Pennsylvania.
+It imagines a quiet convergence between my mother, a young nursing student from Iloilo Philippines, and composer Maryanne Amacher, who was studying composition with Karlheinz Stockhausen at the time.
 UPenn marked my mother’s first landing place on American soil and the beginning of what she later discretely said were her first memories of happiness.
 She never spoke of her childhood in the Philippines.

 "In tuning in with the forces of a life event, a form is attained only to manifest the formless". - Trinh T. Minh-ha, Traveling in the Dark.